 For eg., Gehu ka Atta, Jowar ka Atta, Bajre ka Atta etc.

 However, in this context, it primarily refers to Wheat Flour or Gehu ka Atta.

-Gehu ka Atta is generally prepared in the professional mills, but you can also make it at your home using mini-flour mills.
+Generally, the professional mills produce Gehu ka Atta in large quantities, but you can also make it at home using mini flour mills.

 What Is Maida?

-In India, Maida is a commonly used term for refined flour.
+In India, Maida is a common term for refined flour.